ilias404/HTB-Sherlocks/BrutusHTB/README.md

 # Task 4: SSH login sessions are tracked and assigned a session number upon login.
 What is the session number assigned to the attacker's session for the user account from Question 2?

+Returning to the ```auth.log```, we can find the SSH session number after the attacker's second manual login with an accepted password.

 ![sessionnumber1.png](/BrutusHTB/screenshots/sessionnumber1.png)